shubhamjain15/TX-SELECT/readme.md

 - `load_libraries.R`: Script to load all required packages to run other scripts.
+- `load_data.R`: Script to load all GIS and tabular data required for analysis.
 - `prep_data.R`: Script to prepare input data using GIS and other datasets.
-- `SELECT_counts.R`: Script to prepare input tables for SELECT web tools containing default numbers.
+- `create_TXSELECT_tables.R`: Script to prepare input tables for SELECT web tools containing default numbers.
+- `estimate_loads.R`: scripts to estimate potential loads from all sources.
 - `analysis.R`: Analysis codes for the TX-SELECT paper.
+- `utils.R`: Required functions for plots.
-- `plots.R`: Codes for reproducible plots in the TX-SELECT paper.
+- `plots_tables.R`: Codes for reproducible plots and tables in the TX-SELECT paper.

-## Instructions
+- `supplementary`: Codes for reproducible plots in the TX-SELECT supplementary materials. \## Instructions

 To run the code, follow these steps: